Social Security Consultants Near Me in Webster Groves, MO

 • $4,194 a month if you retire at 70

-Obviously, you may decide to trade off the extra income with other things you want to do in your golden years, such as spending more time with your Webster Groves, MO family or finally visiting those dream vacation spots.
-But you still need to understand how your retirement age affects your Social Security income, and to consider, along with your financial advisor, if it might be beneficial to retire later to increase your benefits.
+Of course, you might prefer balancing your Social Security benefits with other life goals, such as spending more time with your Webster Groves, MO family or finally spending more time at that timeshare in Aspen.
+But it's important to understand how your retirement age affects your Social Security income, and to discuss with your financial advisor if it might be beneficial to retire later to increase your benefits.

 2. Work at Least 35 Full Years

-The Social Security Administration determines how much you'll receive for your Social Security income by using "average indexed monthly earnings" (AIME).
-AIME is based off your 35 highest-earning years.
-If you you leave the workforce before you worked for 35 years, the years you didn't work count for nothing.
-If you earned an income in more than 35 years, your higher earning years will take the place of your lower earning years, boosting your monthly check.
+The Social Security Administration computes your monthly Social Security benefits using "average indexed monthly earnings" (AIME).
+AIME is based off the 35 years you had the highest income.
+If you are in the workforce for less than 35 years, the years you didn't work will count as zeros.
+If you earned an income in more than 35 years, the years with the highest income will cancel out your lower earning years, boosting your benefit.

-If you remain in the Webster Groves, MO workforce after you've started claiming benefits, those years also get added into your benefits calculation.
+If you continue working in Webster Groves, MO after you've started claiming benefits, those years also get added into your benefits calculation.

 3. Earn More Money